gilpark/RxStateMachine/ReadMe.md

 MyStateMachine = StateMachine<States>.Initialize(this);
 ```

-This is where all of the magic in the StateMachine happens: in the background it inspects your MonoBehaviour (`this`) and looks for any methods described by the convention shown below.
+This is where all of the magic in the RxStateMachine happens: in the background it inspects your MonoBehaviour (`this`) and looks for any methods described by the convention shown below.

 You can call this at any time, but generally `Awake()` is a safe choice.